Vincent-Pang/builder-pattern/README.md

 const userInfo = Builder<UserInfo>()
                    .id(1)
-                   .userName('Vincent')
+                   .userName('foo')
-                   .email('abc@abc.com')
+                   .email('foo@bar.baz')
                    .build();
 ```
 A note of caution: when building objects from scratch, the builder currently cannot ensure that all
 mandatory fields have been set.
 The built object might thus violate the contract of the given interface.
 For example, the following will compile (see also the example in the tests):

 ```